 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of Texas Instruments (TXN) and Silicon Laboratories (SLAB) based on the most recent data.
+The following table provides an overview of the strengths and weaknesses of Texas Instruments (TXN) and Silicon Laboratories (SLAB).

 CriterionTexas Instruments (TXN)Silicon Laboratories (SLAB)